• Skip to primary navigation

 If you’re landing at San Jose International Airport (Juan Santamaria International Airport), you can pick up your rental car and head off right away.
 If you booked a private shuttle, you’ll leave immediately to your next destination.

-Normally we try to encourage people to spend at least 1 day in San Jose to get the taste of the city but if you want to avoid the city, you won’t be missing TOO much.
+Normally we try to encourage people to spend at least 1 day in San Jose to get the taste of the city but if you want to avoid the city, you won’t be missing THAT much to be honest.

 Go for a Hike

-Hiking is one of the best social distancing activities in Costa Rica.
+Hiking is one of the best things to do in Costa Rica.
 With so many national parks, private reserves and nature trails, you can explore nature and venture into the rainforest without running into many other people at all!

 Some of our favorite places for hiking is the Arenal 1968 Reserve in La Fortuna, Rincon de la Vieja National Park, Barra Honda National Park, Bajos del Toro, Hacienda Baru in Dominical, Heliconias Rainforest Lodge & Reserve in Bijagua and Santa Elena Cloud Forest Reserve in Monteverde.